What is Dry Eye?

 Eyelid Heat Compresses

-Using a heat compress (microwave heaed compress or the more effective electric heating device) helps to maintain normal funciton of the meibomain glands.
+Using a heated compress helps to maintain normal function of the meibomian glands.